 The consumption of dogs in Korea dates back centuries to poorer times when steady sources of protein were scarce.
 Over the years, however, Koreans cultivated the belief that dog meat soup has medicinal properties as an antidote to the lethargic effects of summer heat.
 As a result, the most popular time to eat dog meat soup is during Sambok, the three hottest days of summer.
-This is when the vast majority of dogs are slaughtered, which puts a cruel spin to the old “dog days of summer” cliche.
+This is when the vast majority of dogs are slaughtered, which puts a cruel spin on the old “dog days of summer” cliche.

 Opposition to dog consumption grew in the 20th century, as some started to regard eating dogs as barbaric.
 In response, the Korean dog meat industry decided to re-brand.
 The name of the soup was changed from gaejangguk, which literally means “dog meat soup,” to the far less barbaric bosintang, or “stamina soup.”
 There!
 All better, right?